 I find it helpful to capture the target group, the needs addressed, the key features of the product, and the desired business benefits in the product strategy.
 But you may want to add the product price, the channels, the main competitors, and other important business model elements to characterise your strategy more comprehensively.
 As the strategy is a path to the vision, it may turn out to be wrong.
 This is particularly likely when a new product is created.
 Changing the strategy is also called a pivot.

 The Product Tactics

 The product tactics describe the product details: the product functionality, the user interaction, and the user interface design.
 Great techniques to capture these aspects are epics and ready stories, scenarios, design sketches and mock-ups, constraint stories, and sprint goals.
 New product features are best delivered incrementally so we can learn from the feedback we collect.
 I use blog posts, for instance, to create the material for my e-learning course.
 This allows me to learn from the feedback I receive, and to validate my strategy and the product details.

 Product Planning Tools

-I prefer to use the agile product planning tools shown in the picture below:
+I like to use the product planning tools listed in the table below: